Updated January 3, 2024

 1. Air Pollution: Transportation is a major contributor to air pollution.
 Cars, trucks, buses, planes, and ships emit greenhouse gasses, which are the leading cause of global warming.
 Vehicles also emit other pollutants, such as nitrogen oxides, sulfur dioxide, and particulate matter, which can cause smog, acid rain, etc.

-2. Noise Pollution: Transportation traffic is a significant contributor to noise pollution.
+2. Noise Pollution: Transportation traffic significantly contributes to noise pollution.
 Prolonged exposure to noise pollution can lead to hearing loss and other health problems.

 3. Congestion: Traffic congestion is a common problem in cities and densely populated areas.
-Congestion causes delays for commuters, reduces transportation system efficiency, and increases air and noise pollution.
+Congestion causes commuter delays, reduces transportation system efficiency, and increases air and noise pollution.

 4. Safety: Safety is a significant concern in transportation due to the potential for accidents.
 Vehicles can crash into each other, pedestrians, and property.
 Passengers can also be injured or killed in air, rail, or sea accidents.